warehouse-web/warehouse/content/about/index.md

 ---
 templateKey: about-page
 title: Warehouse
-leftColumn: A place for clothes in context
+leftColumn: A place for clothes in context.
 rightColumn: >-
   ABOUT